olucascruz/BREAKOUT-LPC/README.md

 ## 🧐)What is the BREAKOUT-LPC's purpose?
-This project is being develop for Universidade do Estado do Amazonas's students [...]
+This project is being developed by Universidade do Estado do Amazonas's students for a disciplinary activity